adslbarxatov/JokesArray/docs/en.md

 In the process, a *template file appeared with the serial numbers of all “live” records*, which is used in the application to speed up work (it excludes requests for non-existing records).

-- Finally, the *GMJ query function* has been added to the application.
+- Finally, the *JokesArray query function* has been added to the application.
 It allows you to *periodically update the range of available entries, randomly select one of them* and display it in the news log.
 In this case, the *selected entry is crossed out from the list of available ones*, which eliminates repetitions.
 The list is reset when the end of the range is reached.
 Therefore, *the entire archive of posts